Doodihealz/ReforgerNPC/README.md

-Reforging NPC that applies 2 random enchantments to any equipped item.

-How to install:
+## Reforger NPC (Eluna / AzerothCore)

+A reforging NPC that applies **two random enchantments** to an equipped item.
+It uses a custom tier-based enchantment system to determine what's eligible at various player levels, and supports both armor and weapon enchantments — including support for Shaman imbues, poisons, and rare effects like Windfury or Mongoose.

+### 💾 Installation

-Step 1.
-Run Reforger.sql on your creature_template table to make the proper npc
+1. Run `Reforger.sql` on your world database to create the reforging NPC.

-Step 2.
-Run Item_Enchant_tables.sql on your world database to give the proper random enchantment tables for the script to run off of.
+2. Run `item_enchantment_random_tiers.sql` to install the tiered enchantment definitions.

-Step 3.
-Put the Reforger.lua in your scripts folder.

-Enjoy!

-How it works:

-The script pulls from the tables included and the chance included and applies 2 enchantments to any equipped item.
-It deletes the item from the player, re-adds it with the enchants and re-equips it.
-Because of this any gems you have in the item will be lost upon reforging.
-Every item in WoW has 2 enchantment slots.
-Weapon poisons, shaman enhancements, etc take up slot 2.
-Slot 1 is taken up by regular enchants you would use from items or the enchanting profession.
+3. Place `Reforger.lua` inside your server's `lua_scripts/` directory.

+### 🔧 How It Works

+When interacting with the NPC, the script lets the player select an eligible equipped item.
+That item is deleted, re-created with 2 random enchantments, and then re-equipped.
+Because of this, **socketed gems will be lost**, suffixes like “of the Bear” may change, and temporary effects like poisons or imbues may be overridden.

+Each item has two enchant slots:
+- **Slot 1** is for normal enchants (+10 Stats, Crusader, etc.)
+- **Slot 2** is for temp effects (Windfury, poisons, etc.)

 Example:

-Slot 1: +14 Agility
+`Slot 1: +14 Agility`

-Slot 2: +8 Stamina
+`Slot 2: +8 Stamina`

-Shaman's Flametongue Weapon spell would override +8 Stamina
+Casting Flametongue would override +8 Stamina.

-Normal enchants change slot 1 of any item.
-So adding +10 all stats would replace the +14 agility

--Side notes-
-You may adjust the cost of item quality in the script itself.
-You can also edit the npc id it hooks into.
-Because it deletes the items and re-adds them, items with rolls like (Of the Monkey) may be returned with (Of the Whale) or something else.
-Some enchants will apply to items but not work.
-For example, Windfury rolling on a helmet does nothing.
-Oddly enough if you roll Windfury on a shield it does work.
+Adding +10 Stats would override +14 Agility.

+### 📊 Enchantment Tier System

+The `item_enchantment_random_tiers` table defines the tiers.
+The script uses your character level to determine the **highest eligible tier**:
+- Tier 1 = Level 1+
+- Tier 2 = Level 40+
+- Tier 3 = Level 60+
+- Tier 4 = Level 70+
+- Tier 5 = Level 80+

+Items are only eligible for enchantments of their class (WEAPON, ARMOR, or ANY).
+Weapon enchantments (like Windfury or Mongoose) are slightly favored when reforging weapons (10% increased chance), but they **can** still be missed for variety.

+All enchantments are pulled from your SQL data.
+Weapon enchants like Windfury 2 are tagged as WEAPON and tier 3 — meaning they only become available at level 60+ and only apply to weapons.

+**Duplicate enchantments will never be applied** (e.g., you will not get Windfury 3 twice on the same item).
+Two similar but distinct enchants (like +43 and +44 spellpower) are allowed.

+### ⚠️ Additional Notes

+- **Ranged Attack Power** enchants are only applied if the player is a **Hunter** (class ID 4).
+- Items with suffix stats (e.g., “of the Monkey”) will reroll randomly after reforging.

+### 🛠 Customization

+- Edit gold cost per item quality inside `Reforger.lua` (`QUALITY_COST` table).
+- Adjust NPC ID or excluded item list freely.

+### 🧾 Credit

-You may use this for your server but I ask for credit if at all possible.
+- You are free to use and modify this for your server.
+If you do release a variant of this mod you must provide it for free.
+I ask you to kindly credit me if you do (Doodihealz / Corey)
-I will not assist you if you edit the script and break something.
-Any questions please post on my release page in the WoW Modding Community Discord. https://discord.com/channels/407664041016688662/1366126332702097529
+- I will only support unmodified versions.
+For questions, visit the WoW Modding Community Discord release thread: https://discord.com/channels/407664041016688662/1366126332702097529